Blockchain

 Runbook: live pool-sync smoke test

-A reproducible end-to-end check that pool discovery, event parsing, and snapshot generation work for a DEX on a chain.
-The example uses PancakeSwap V3 on Arbitrum (the smallest PancakeSwap V3 deployment, about 935 pools).
+Use this to check pool discovery, event parsing, and snapshot generation for one DEX on one chain.
+The example uses PancakeSwap V3 on Arbitrum.

 Prerequisites